 If payment is required to join the group, they’ll also be asked to pay by entering their card information.
-Or, they can enter a coupon code for discounted or free access.
+Or, they can enter a discount code for discounted or free access.

 Manage your members

 You can manage everyone in your group and access learner data by opening the View Learners screen under Settings in the header of the Collection and inside each individual Path.

 Open View Learners on the Collection Path to see everyone's cumulative progress that they've marked off on the Collection Path.
 Drill into any course to see their progress inside that course and open specific assignments.
 Or, open View Learners from inside each individual course Path to see the detailed progress breakdown for that course.

 View overall performance